vineethtw/personal/hike_recommendations.md

 4. __Groß Arnspitze__

     https://www.komoot.com/tour/44781274

+    My favorite!

     Very, very difficult.
 For me this was a combination of Leonharstein, Kramerspitz and Wank put together in one day.
 But the view at the top is the only reason to do this.

     This is not suitable for a first time hike, maybe we should do it only after sufficient experience.
 It took me around 9 hours to do it, with over 5 hours of ascent time.

-    _Tags_: (Long) Exposed Sections (can be very scary), Need to walk through the side of a mountain at 1800m, Very, very long hike, A lot of scrambling, Descent has a lot of scree.
+    _Tags_: (Long) Exposed Sections (can be _very_ scary), Need to walk through the side of a mountain at 1800m, Very, very long hike, A lot of scrambling, Descent has a lot of scree.
+Make sure you have good footwear.

     _Refreshments_: No, but there is an unmanned hut near the summit.